 - The North: Kazakhstan’s brash new capital stands in stark contrast to modest Altai

-- The Center: Remote steppe oddities of niche interest
+- The Center: Aral Sea, Baikonur, and lots of remote steppe oddities of niche interest